ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 However, I find that by using the tools separately I can achieve an especially detailed and customized setup that works really well with the rOpenSci blog in particular, and with my work in general.

 By including the configuration files in the roweb3 repository, people who also use these tools will automatically use the configurations we've setup for the rOpenSci blog when they write a post.
-We'll also add instructions for how to use these tools to the [Blog Guide](https://blogguide.ropensci.org/), which should help people learn if they don't already know how to use these tools but would like to.
+We also plan to add instructions for how to use these tools to the [Blog Guide](https://blogguide.ropensci.org/).
+This should give blog writers the option of using these tools if they would like to.

 However, even if other writers don't use these tools, it's still very useful for me to see a list of potential problems to double check at the end of my review without having to remember to check for them manually.
 It means I can focus more on the review of the content rather than worry about whether it's Ropensci or rOpenSci 😄